The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Hot Rod Deluxe, DeVille, and Blues Junior are part of a legacy dating back decades.
 Fender amplifiers have been responsible for some of the most legendary guitar tones since the dawn of rock music.

 Unlike some amp builders who made their names with 100-watt heads and walls of 4x12 cabinets, Fender is known for classic combos that put out big power and incredible tone.
-This is a brand name that always mean smooth overdrive and pristine clean sounds.
+This is a brand name that always means smooth overdrive and pristine clean sounds.

 The Hot Rod Series continues that tradition and brings the Fender vibe down to a price the working guitar player can afford.
 If you play blues, rock, or country, this is all you need to bring to the stage.

 There are a few different models the Hot Rod lineup.
 There’s the Deluxe, a moderate-wattage 1x12 combo, and the Blues Junior, one of the coolest little tube amps ever made.

 Then there’s the DeVille, a monster combo that comes in a 2x12 or 4x10 cabinet.
 This is an amp capable of hanging with any stack.